tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_release_notes_60.md

 If you want to display a workflow map for a process, you can do so by adding some properties in your frontmatter.
 The workflow map helps guide users through a process.
 Both simple and complex workflow maps are available.
 For more details, see [Workflow maps][mydoc_workflow_maps].

+## Upgrading

+If you want to upgrade from an earlier version of the theme, I recommend that you download the new theme and copy of your Markdown files into the new theme.
+You'll then need to make adjustments to your page frontmatter, to the sidebar table of contents, links, image references, and alert references.
+In short, there's no easy upgrade path.
+But all of this won't take too long if you don't have mountains of content.

 {% include links.html %}